openimsdk/open-im-flutter-demo/README.md

 ## License :page_facing_up:

 This repository is licensed under the GNU Affero General Public License version 3 (AGPL-3.0) and is subject to the following additional terms.
-Please refer to [here](./LICENSE) for details.
+Commercial use is not permitted.
+Please refer to [here]((./LICENSE)) for details.